 Expert dahlia growers recommend a fertilizer formula with numbers such as 5-10-10, 10-20-20, or even 0-0-10.
 Note the lower first number, which denotes the amount of nitrogen.
 Fertilizing dahlias just a couple of times can make a big difference to the flower yield.

-Just be careful not to over fertilize, which can cause yellowed leaves, drooping, leggy plants and actually diminish overall plant health.
+Just be careful not to overfertilize, which can cause yellowed leaves, drooping, leggy plants, and actually diminish overall plant health.
 You can balance dahlia fertilizer needs by enriching the soil prior to planting.
-Till the soil deeply, at least 10 inches, and incorporate a generous amount of finished compost or leaf litter to help with porosity and drainage, as well as increase soil fertility.
+Till the soil deeply, at least 10 inches (25 cm.), and incorporate a generous amount of finished compost or leaf litter to help with porosity and drainage, as well as increase soil fertility.

 How to Fertilize Dahlias

 Your plant food will give a recommended amount per square foot for flowering bushes and it is best to follow manufacturer’s instructions.
-Approximately ½ cup spread around the plant in a 2-foot ring and lightly worked into the soil should be sufficient.
+Approximately ½ cup (118 ml.) spread around the plant in a 2 foot (61 cm.) ring and lightly worked into the soil should be sufficient.
 Water in the plant food so it can start to seep to roots for quicker uptake and to avoid burning surface roots.